It's time to reconsider going on-prem

 - This also requires additional IT resources from the customer.

-Our view is that copying the application code on-premise is not the hard part.
+Our view is that copying the application code on-premises is not the hard part.

 The hard part about delivering your application into a private infrastructure is not merely deploying it, but keeping it up, healthy and updated.